eclectic-bytech/webcourses-ngx-v4/README.md

 Add the following binding to your DNS settings:
 > `192.168.56.56        homestead.test`

+From the project folder, you can now run `vagrant up` to start the virtual machine.
+You should see it in the Oracle VM GUI, first as idle, and then as running once you've ran the command.
+Use `vagrant halt` to stop the server.

 Access WNGX by going to http://homestead.test.
 Start by clicking the Register link in the upper right corner.